MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/New-MgUser.md

 At a minimum, you must specify the required properties for the user.
 You can optionally specify any other writable properties.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaUser](/powershell/module/Microsoft.Graph.Beta.Users/New-MgBetaUser?view=graph-powershell-beta)

 ## SYNTAX